openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ## Configuration

 This service can be configured in the UI under `Settings` → `Other Services` → `InfluxDB Persistence Service` or in the file `services/influxdb.cfg`.
-Attention: The file-based configuration overrides the UI configuration!
+Attention: The file-based configuration overrides the UI configuration.

 | Property        | Default               | Required | Description                                                                                                                                               |
 | --------------- | --------------------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |